-I wrote down my goals and set some intentions.
+Two years ago, I wrote down my goals and set some intentions.
 I wrote down that I wanted to travel overseas and I wanted to go on a cruise with my family.
-I had not been interested in cruising until my mother-in-law had recently gifted me a cruise, it was a last minute offer, she had a spare ticket and did not want to refund it for onboard credit (or travel alone).
+I had not been interested in cruising until my mother-in-law had recently gifted me a cruise, it was a last minute offer, she had a spare ticket and did not want to refund it for on board credit (or travel alone).

 I was not paid for my time on the cruise.
 Yet this was an experience I did not have to manifest in my life through financial means.
 While I wanted to travel with my immediate family, (my husband and kids) I still did get the opportunity to travel with family.
 So the moral of the story is be careful what you wish, be specific.